-Meals 3 x Breakfasts, 4 x Lunches, 3 x Dinners
+Meals 3 x Breakfasts, 3 x Lunches, 2 x Dinners

 Fitness Level: Moderate

-After breakfast this morning, head to Kakadu National Park and discover ancient Aboriginal rock art in Ubirr.
-Your guide will lead an interpretive cultural walk through the numerous rock galleries, before you climb to the top of a lookout for views over the Nardab floodplain.
-This afternoon you have the option to take a scenic flight over Kakadu (at your own expense).
+After breakfast this morning, head onto the water on a wildlife cruise in the Mary River Wetlands, a network of waterways home to crocodiles and native bird species.
+Then head into Kakadu National Park proper and discover ancient Aboriginal rock art in Ubirr.
+Your leader will lead an interpretive cultural walk through the numerous rock galleries, before you climb to the top of a lookout for views over the Nardab floodplain.
+Tonight, relax by the pool at the Kakadu campground and enjoy a group dinner.(Breakfast, Lunch & Dinner)

+This morning you have the option to take a scenic flight over Kakadu (at your own expense).
 The flight takes in views over the Arnhem Land escarpment, vast flood plains and billabongs.
-We will then further our understanding of the local Aboriginal culture with a visit to the Warradjan Aboriginal Cultural Centre.
-Tonight, relax by the pool at the Kakadu campground and enjoy a group dinner.
-(Breakfast, Lunch & Dinner)

-This morning we spend time exploring Kakadu’s other major Aboriginal rock art site – Nourlangie (Burrunggui), while your guide provides a glimpse into how the local Aboriginal people live.
-We then head to either Maguk (Barramundi Gorge) or Gunlom Falls and cool off with a dip in the plunge pools.
-After lunch we head south and stop to visit the historic gold-mining centre of Pine Creek before continuing on to Katherine, where you’ll settle in for the night at a private campsite near Nitmiluk National Park (Katherine Gorge).
-(Breakfast, Lunch & Dinner)
+Later spend time exploring Kakadu’s other major Aboriginal rock art site – Nourlangie (Burrunggui), while your guide provides a glimpse into how the local Aboriginal and Torres Strait Islander people live.
+After lunch head south and stop to visit the historic gold-mining area of Pine Creek and its Gold Mining Centre.
+Stop for a quick dip at Maguk or Gunlom Falls, before continuing on to Katherine, where you’ll settle in for the night at your campground in Katherine.
+(Breakfast & Lunch)